stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 The second case is again more interesting.
 We note, that `xs` is of type `Vect n a`, for an arbitrary length `n` (given as an erased argument), while the result is of type `Vect (S n) b`.
 So, the result has to be one element longer than `xs`.
-Luckily, we have a value of type `a` (bound to variable `x`) and a function from `a` to `b` (bound to variable `f`), so we can apply `f` to `x` and prepend the result to a yet unknown remainder:
+Luckily, we already have a value of type `a` (bound to variable `x`) and a function from `a` to `b` (bound to variable `f`), so we can apply `f` to `x` and prepend the result to a yet unknown remainder: